Alexander Mitscherlich (psychologist): Life

 From the 1960s, alongside the protagonists of the Frankfurt School, the Mitscherlichs played an important part in post-war Germany's intellectual debates, employing psychoanalytic thought for explaining the causes behind Nazi Germany and its aftermath in German society to the present day.
 The first major book they wrote together was Die Unfähigkeit zu trauern.
 Grundlagen kollektiven Verhaltens (The Inability to Mourn: Principles of Collective Behaviour), first published in 1967, discussing why the Holocaust, the war crimes, and the sentiment of guilt on the offender's part were not dealt with adequately in post-war German society.
 Mitscherlich pointed specifically to the Germans' inability to mourn their beloved leader, Adolf Hitler.
 Another important book Alexander Mitscherlich wrote was Die Unwirtlichkeit unserer Städte: Anstiftung zum Unfrieden (The inhospitality of our cities.
 A deliberate provocation) first published in 1965 that deals with the societal and psychological consequences of urban planning and architecture in post-war Germany.
+In that work, he calls for a substantial change in land law.
 Late in this period, in 1969, Mitscherlich was the analyst of author Erica Jong, who stated, "He was the first person that took me seriously as a writer.
 He helped me break through a lot of barriers in my work.
 He changed my life."

 Mitscherlich was awarded the Friedenspreis des Deutschen Buchhandels in 1969.
-In 1973 he received the Kulturpreis der Stadt München and the Wilhelm-Leuschner-Medaille.
+In 1973 he received the Cultural Honor Prize of the City of Munich and the Wilhelm-Leuschner-Medaille.

 Alexander Mitscherlich died in Frankfurt am Main, aged 73.
 His bequest was handed over to Frankfurt University by his wife in 1982.